temez26/temez26/README.md

 ### 💼 My Skills

-- **Frontend Development:** Proficient in React, Astro, and Svelte frameworks.
+- **Frontend Development:** Proficient in React library, Astro, and Svelte frameworks.
 Skilled in using CSS, HTML, and JavaScript to create dynamic and responsive user interfaces.
+Knowledge in using Eta for embedded JavaScript templating.
-- **Backend Development:** Experienced in using JavaScript (Node.js and Deno) and PHP for server-side programming.
+- **Backend Development:** Experienced in using JavaScript (Node.js and Deno) and PHP, and Hono for server-side programming.
+Knowledge in using Deno KV for data storage.
 - **Database Management:** Proficient in PostgreSQL, MySQL, and MariaDB for managing and manipulating databases.
 - **Programming Languages:** Proficient in C++, C#, and Python.
 Basic knowledge of Java.
 - **Other Skills:** Proficient in using Git for version control.
 Experienced in designing and integrating RESTful APIs.